Deep Ad-hoc Beamforming: Supervised channel selection

 \subsubsection{\textit{N}-best channel selection with predefined $N$ (fixed-N-best)}

-When the microphone number $M$ is large enough, there might exist several microphones close to the speech source whose received signals are all informative.
-It is better to group them together into a local array instead of selecting one best channel:
+When the microphone number $M$ is large enough, there might exist several microphones close to the speech source whose received signals are more informative than the others.
+It is better to group the informative microphones together into a local array instead of selecting one best channel:

 where $q'_1\geq q'_2\geq\ldots\geq q'_M$ is the descent order of $\{q_i\}_{i=1}^M$, and $N$ is a user-defined hyperparameter, $N\leq M$.